-Slightly further out but towards Japan, Miyako-jima is home to Yonaha Maehama beach—considered to be the best diving spot in all of Japan.
+Slightly farther out but towards Japan, Miyako-jima is home to Yonaha Maehama beach—considered to be the best diving spot in all of Japan.
 Head to Hatenohama on a day tour if possible, the sand bar is one of the most beautiful stretches by far.

 A World Heritage Site, the Ogasawara Archipelago is deep in the Pacific Ocean, over 1,000 miles from Tokyo.
 With a sub-tropical climate, they offer a unique ecosystem as they were never connected to any other land mass and are therefore carefully protected.

 The two main islands, Hahajima (“Mother Island”) and Chichijima (“Father Island”) have hotels and sightseeing opportunities like whale-watching, shipwreck-diving and dolphin-swimming as well as plenty of amazing beaches.

 Sakaiura Beach has great snorkeling opportunities with a sunken warship to explore and golden sands to relax on after.
-Kominato is the islands longest stretch of beach perfect for shallow swimming and sunbathing, while the more-isolated Hatsuneura Beach is great for snorkeling and swimming, but is only accessible by car and a hike.
+Kominato is the islands longest stretch of beach perfect for shallow swimming and sunbathing.
+The more isolated Hatsuneura Beach is great for snorkeling and swimming, but is only accessible by car and a hike.

-The best beaches on this island are found in the southern half, but there are excellent hiking trails and rental bikes are available (as there is no other means of transport).
+The best beaches on this island are found in the southern half, but there are excellent hiking trails and rental bikes available (as there is no other means of transport).
 Minamikazi Beach and Miyukinohama are both incredibly clear, with snorkeling and swimming opportunities that might be the best you’ve ever experienced.